 I am not happy with my wife and I want to end our relationship.
 I heard about the nullity of marriage if the husband is not happy.
 Am I right and if so please advice to end my relationship and nullify my marriage.

-On the fulfillment of certain conditions Hindu marriage becomes null and void.
+On the fulfilment of certain conditions, Hindu marriage becomes null and void.
 Parties to the marriage can file petition towards annulment of their marriage.
 Provisions towards nullity of marriage are given in section 12 Hindu Marriage Act (HMA).
-Requirements of a valid marriage is mentioned in section 5 of HMA.
+Requirements of a valid marriage are mentioned in section 5 of HMA.

-The law of nullity depends upon existence of some pre-marriage impediments.
-Hindu law divides these impediments into two categorie.
+The law of nullity depends upon the existence of some pre-marriage impediments.
+Hindu law divides these impediments into two categories.

 - Absolute impediments

 Marriage becomes void ab initio on the existence of absolute impediments.
 This marriage is invalid from the very beginning so it is called void marriage.
 According to section 5 of HMA, these are the ground of void marriage.